Bassem-Yousry/Payment-App/README.md

  </details>

   ## Testing the application ##
+  first u need to comment the preprocessor directives in card.h & terminal.h to exit test mode
  1) Transaction is approved and my account balance is reduced by the withdrawn amount. the AccountDB on the right is before the transaction made
  <img src="https://user-images.githubusercontent.com/56139834/208992944-a9f59d27-a2ae-44fc-97d4-a5f5f3084324.PNG" width="700" height="500">